d3fc/d3fc/site/src/components/data/financial.md

 {{{example-code}}}
 ```

-To skip weekends call the `skipWeekends` property.
 A `filter` can be supplied to skips other days, or change the start price, volume and date.
+Pre-defined filters can be used, for example to skip weekends use `fc.data.random.filter.skipWeekends`.

 <pre id="financial"></pre>
 <script type="text/javascript">